cessda/cessda.cmv/src/site/markdown/user-documentation/constraint-catalog.md

 	```

-### Value of Controlled Vocabulary
+### Code Value of Controlled Vocabulary

 > NOTE: Work in progress, see [#9](https://bitbucket.org/cessda/cessda.cmv/issues/9)

 #### Definition

 * A field element in a metadata document uses a controlled vocabulary (CV).
-* The metadata document is valid, only if the field element value equals one of the defined values of the given CV, otherwise invalid.
+* The metadata document is valid, only if the field element is a codeValue of the given CV, otherwise invalid.

 #### Representation